CaseyJamess/Eco-Breathe/README.md

 ## Overview 🌐

 The deteriorating quality of air in various parts of the world has raised genuine health concerns.
-EcoBreathe seeks to empower individuals with actionable insights about air quality, a
+EcoBreathe seeks to empower individuals with actionable insights about air quality and the wider environment.

 ## Latest Release

 Version 0.2.3 - 20/01/24

-Author: Casey Jamess
+Author: Casey James

 ### Working On

-- UI/UX updates,
+- UI/UX updates; particularly displaying the data

+- Server side integration

 ### Additions